tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:FundamentalConcept
 - Preferred Label: Fundamental Concept
 - Definition: Category of fitness for use concepts that are not derived by composition with other concepts.
-- Comments: Contrast with derived concepts, which are compositions of two or more FundamentalConcepts.
-See Veiga et al., 2017.
-Derived concepts can be organized by test type into ValidationConcept, IssueConcept, MeasurementConcept, or AmendmentConcept.
-Derived concepts can also be organized by framework layer into NeedConcept, SolutionsConcept, and ReportConcept (see Figure 3 in Veiga et al., 2017).
+- Comments: Contrast with derived concepts, which are compositions of two or more bdqffdq:FundamentalConcepts, see Veiga et al., 2017.
+Derived concepts can be organized by Test type into bdqffdq:ValidationConcept, bdqffdq:IssueConcept, bdqffdq:MeasurementConcept, or bdqffdq:AmendmentConcept.
+Derived concepts can also be organized by framework layer into bdqffdq:NeedConcept, bdqffdq:SolutionsConcept, and bdqffdq:ReportConcept (see Figure 3 in Veiga et al., 2017).

 ********************